canonical/cloud-init/doc/rtd/reference/cli.rst

 CLI commands
 ************

-Cloud-init ships multiple binaries that are intended for user interaction.
+Cloud-init ships multiple executables that are intended for user interaction.

-These binaries are:
+These executables are:

 - `cloud-init`_
 - `cloud-id`_